vasumathiravi88/Consumer-Complaints-Classification/README.md

 - **Solution**: This project's objective is to precisely classify complaints into specific product categories, making it a multiclass classification problem suitable for various machine learning algorithms.
 With a functioning algorithm in place, newly submitted complaints can be promptly categorized and routed to the appropriate individuals.
 This streamlined process minimizes the need for human intervention in determining the appropriate recipient, resulting in significant time savings.

 # Dataset
-Download the main dataset’s csv file from the link: https://catalog.data.gov/dataset/consumer-complaint-database.
+Download the dataset’s csv file from the link: https://catalog.data.gov/dataset/consumer-complaint-database.